Skip to main content

 These peptides are small protein fragments, akin to keys designed to fit specific locks within the pituitary and hypothalamus.
 Their action prompts the body to produce and release its own supply of growth hormone (GH) in a manner that respects the body’s innate biological rhythms.

 This process of encouraging endogenous production is fundamentally different from introducing an external hormone.
-One approach involves refining a pre-existing signal; the other introduces a loud, external command that can disrupt the natural that maintain balance.
+One approach involves refining a pre-existing signal; the other introduces a loud, external command that can disrupt the natural feedback loops that maintain balance.

 Growth hormone peptides work by enhancing the body’s own internal signaling to promote balanced, pulsatile hormone release.